-- 5.1 IRS SECTION 125 BENEFIT PLAN -The City shall provide the amount listed below toward the payment of premiums under an IRS Section 125 Benefit Plan.
+5.1 IRS SECTION 125 BENEFIT PLAN -The City shall provide the amount listed below toward the payment of premiums under an IRS Section 125 Benefit Plan.
 Core benefits include life and long term disability insurance.
-Medical insurance is a required core benefit which a City employee is required to carry if a City employee is not covered by another medical insurance plan with comparable coverage at the end of the open enrollment period. - 5.2 PEMHCA -Employees shall have the option of choosing medical coverage under the Public Employees' Medical Health Care Act (PEMHCA). - 5.3 CONTRIBUTION AMOUNT -The City's contribution for 2005, 2006 and 2007 is \$501 per month towards each employee's flexible benefit account. - MEDICAL PLAN WAIVER -In 2005, there will be a \$48.40 per month reduction in the monthly contribution for those employees who are covered under a spouse's or another medical insurance plan and voluntarily elect to waive medical insurance.
-In 2006, the contribution will be \$64.60 per month.
-In 2007, the contribution will be \$80.80 per month.
-This amount will be deducted from the City's contribution toward the employee's flexible benefit account.
-An employee who does not use the entire allocated flexible benefit contribution amount to pay mandatory and optional insurance premiums shall receive a cash payment equal to the unused portion. - 5.5 QUALIFICATION FOR FLEX CONTRIBUTION Employees must receive compensation for the entire payperiod to receive the flexible benefit contribution amount.
+Medical insurance is a required core benefit which a City employee is required to carry if a City employee is not covered by another medical insurance plan with comparable coverage at the end of the open enrollment period.

+5.2 PEMHCA -Employees shall have the option of choosing medical coverage under the Public Employees' Medical Health Care Act (PEMHCA).

+5.3 CONTRIBUTION AMOUNT -The City's contribution for the term of this contract is \$556 per month towards each employee's flexible benefit account.

+5.4 DISCONTINUANCE OF MEDICAL PLAN WAIVER - In 1994, the City began deducting \$16 per pay period from employees "flex bucket" allocation consistent with the Public Employees' Medical and Hospital Care Act requirement that employees and retirees receive an equal contribution from the city toward the medical plan.
+In addition, employees who chose to waive medical coverage ("waivered employees") were also charged the \$16 per pay period for equity reasons as an administrative fee.
+Over the years, the Government Code (PERS Law) increased the \$16 amount and the employees, retirees and "waivered employees" were required to deduct the new amounts from the flex buckets each month.
+The amount increased to \$32.20 in 2004, \$48.40 in 2005, \$64.60 in 2006, \$80.80 in 2007 and will increase to \$97 in 2008.

+The City and CMFA mutually agree that there is no continuing need that waivered employees need to be tied to the PEMHCA deduction.
+Therefore, effective the pay period including July 1, 2007, employees who have provided proof of other medical insurance in accordance with the City's requirements, will be eligible to receive the full flex bucket contribution, without a reduction for medical coverage waiver.
+This provision acknowledges that this issue is resolved in its entirety and no retroactive adjustments will be made regarding the waiver program.

+5.5 QUALIFICATION FOR FLEX CONTRIBUTION - Employees must receive compensation for the entire payperiod to receive the flexible benefit contribution amount.
 Use of accrued leave qualifies as compensation for this purpose.
 Employees will be ineligible for the flexible benefit contribution if the employee records absence without pay hours within the payperiod.
 Catastrophic illness leave donations to employees will not meet the qualifications for the flex contribution.
 Disciplinary actions will not disqualify an employee from receiving the flex contribution.
 This provision shall not apply to a payperiod during which an employee has exhausted all paid leave benefits.
 Its application shall take effect the following payperiod.